 Targets have five colors with each color being divided into 2 to provide 10 scoring zones.
 The innermost ring is given a value of 10 points, down to the outermost ring with a value of 1 point.
 Target rounds involve shooting a set number of arrows over one or several distances.
 Indoor events involve shooting a total of either 30 or 60 arrows; with outdoor events shooting 72, 90, 120 or 144 arrows are shot.

 Field archery is a challenging outdoor discipline in which the archer takes on the terrain as well as the target.
 Field archery is a combination of archery, golf, and bush walking.
 A course is set up in a bush land setting taking advantage of hills, slopes, angles and light and shade.

 A field course is made up of either 24 or 28 targets depending on the round being shot.
 The archer is required to shoot either three or four arrows at each target.
 Distances range from 10 to 60 meters and target face sizes vary from 20 to 80 centimeters.

 - More info on Archery Styles

 - Interested?
-See this article about Getting Started in Archery
+See the basic rules of archery, plus about Getting Started in Archery

 - A Brief History of Archery and about archery at the Olympic Games